The Multi-Hued Cheyenne Spirit Coneflower

 • Watering: Keep the soil consistently moist during the first growing season to help establish the plants.
 Once established, they are relatively drought-tolerant, but regular watering may still be needed.
 For watering guidance, see “How to Water your Plants”.

 • Spacing: Cheyenne Spirit coneflowers should be spaced 18 to 24 inches on center (18-24 inches from the center of one plant to the center of the next plant).
-Try this handy plant calculator to determine the number of plants required for your garden.

 • Mulching: Apply a layer of organic mulch around the plants to retain moisture, suppress weeds, and moderate soil temperature.